 The NICHHD recommends that you avoid pillows completely until your baby is over a year old.
 They also recommend never placing a baby on a pillow to sleep and never add pillows to the crib, either.
 Pillows are unsafe in the crib until your baby is over a year old, can be a suffocation hazard, and increase the chance of SIDS.
 Remember, there isn’t a single cause of SIDS but they know the risk factors that increase the chance of SIDS.
 One other caution about giving your baby a pillow is that there are a few clever toddlers who can use a pillow to step on and climb out of the crib!
 Be sure to follow all the safe sleep tips to keep your baby safe.

 Should You Use an Anti-Roll Pillow?

-The safest thing to do is NOT have anything in the crib with baby so that would include an anti-roll pillow and any sleep positioner in the crib.
+The safe thing to do is to NOT have anything in the crib with your baby, and that would include an anti-roll pillow and any sleep positioner in the crib.
 Be sure to talk to your doctor about the best way to handle your baby rolling onto their stomach to sleep.
 The answer is NOT to put devices in the crib to prevent it.
 And, remember, if your baby is swaddled, it’s time to stop swaddling immediately once they start rolling!